-Risk can also be viewed as a help, not a hindrance, it can push you out of your comfort zone and you can begin to think outside the box.
-There’s never only one to solution to a problem but, it can take a period of uncertainty to make you realise it.
+We can also view risk as a help, rather than a hindrance.
+It can push you out of your comfort zone and you can begin to think outside the box.
+There’s never only one to solution to a problem; however, it can take a period of uncertainty to make you realise it.

 “Educate yourself, take ownership of your learning” – Emma Alexander, Motherbran

-IT can be daunting, trying to keep up with the latest updates, the newest way to boost SEO, the hottest phone or the fastest WiFi, it’s not wonder so many people simply put it off.
+It can be daunting, trying to keep up with the latest updates, the newest way to boost SEO, the hottest phone or the fastest WiFi; it’s no wonder so many people simply put it off.
 But whilst advancements in technology are being created everyday, so are hundreds of helpful guides and tutorials.
-The key is to take the bull by the horns and take charge of your learning, a few hours may be all you need to grasp the basics.
+The key is to take the bull by the horns and take charge of your learning.
+A few hours may be all you need to grasp the basics.

 “Just bloody do it!” – Ruby Lee, Studio 77

 Simple videos on YouTube or easy-to-read help guides can be found all over the internet.
-I have recently become quite the expert in B2B cut through for Black Friday and the latest updates on the IAB regulations, all thanks to Google.
+I have recently become quite the expert in B2B cut through for Black Friday and the latest updates on the IAB regulations.
+This is all thanks to Google.

 “I measured not in terms of profit, but in terms of the number of women I could employ” – Dame Stephanie Shirley

-Business can be many things; it can be rewarding, it can be challenging and it can be exciting but it can also be lonely, absorbing and in some cases, cut-throat.
-Burnout and stress-related illness is one of the top causes for sick days in the UK, with many of struggling to achieve that work-life balance.
-And when you run your own business, especially if you are on your own, knowing how to offload your worries can be difficult.
+Business can be many things; it can be rewarding, challenging and exciting, but it can also be lonely, absorbing and in some cases, cut-throat.
+Burnout and stress-related illness is one of the top causes for sick days in the UK; many struggle to achieve that work-life balance.
+When you run your own business, especially on your own, knowing how to offload your worries can be difficult.

-When you have a team of people, whether that be a team of 2 or a team of 200, make sure there are plans in place to look after each other.
-That could be as simple as coffee catch-ups once a week, a working lunch every so often, maybe even a dedicated support officer.
+Whether you have a team of 2 people or a team of 200, make plans to look after each other.
+That could be as simple as weekly coffee catch-ups, a working lunch every so often, or a dedicated support officer.
 Instil a work culture that promotes kindness and honesty, and work together to get through those harder times.
-There is no shame in leaning on one another for support, it’s called teamwork after all.
+There is no shame in leaning on one another for support – it’s called teamwork after all.

 “I wanted to create somewhere that my children, your children would want to work” – Nisha Katona, Mowgli

 For those in a team of one, no man is an island.
-Whilst it may feel that work and life must be kept separate, use those people around you who love you to ask for advice, to explain frustrations and to share successes.
-Also, ensure you practice self-compassion; enjoy breaks with a cup of tea and a biscuit, go on walks at lunchtime, feel proud of your achievements and be kind to yourself when things don’t go to plan.
+Whilst you may feel that you must keep work and life separate, use those people around you who love you.
+Ask them for advice, explain your frustrations and share your successes.
+Also, ensure you practice self-compassion; enjoy breaks with a cup of tea and a biscuit or go on walks at lunchtime.
+Feel proud of your achievements and be kind to yourself when things don’t go to plan.

 “In investment, a pound for a man is still only a penny for a woman” – Jenny Tooth MBE, UK Business Angels Association

-Thinking back to Dame Shirley’s talk this year, the outrage that rippled through the room as she told her story of hardship in the 1960’s as a working woman, asuccessful working woman, was moving.
-Changing her name to Steve to be taken seriously by her male counterparts, constantly battling for equal pay and being undermined by men, even when she sold her business for £3 billion.
+Thinking back to Dame Shirley’s talk this year, the outrage that rippled through the room as she told her story of hardship in the 1960’s as a working woman, a successful working woman, was moving.
+She changed her name to Steve to be taken seriously by her male counterparts and constantly battled for equal pay while men undermined her.
+Even when she sold her business for £3 billion.

-Whilst the years have rolled on, I can’t put my hand on my heart and say that businesswomen have got it good now.
-The equal pay fight is still ongoing, 52% of women are facing sexual harassment at work with 4 out of 5 of those women feeling like they can’t report it and, we only have six female CEOs in the FTSE 100 who earn half of what the men do.
+Even now, I can’t put my hand on my heart and say that businesswomen have got it good now.
+The equal pay fight is still ongoing.
+52% of women face sexual harassment at work while 4 out of 5 of them feel they can’t report it; we also only have six female CEOs in the FTSE 100 who earn half of what the men do.

-Women still have a way to go but, those baby steps that we have taken over the years are beginning to mount up, our voices are heard more often, our skills and intelligence are being used for good and we’re no longer afraid to stand at the front and fight for what we believe in.
+Women still have a way to go, but the baby steps taken over the years are beginning to mount up.
+We are making our voices heard more often and the workplace is using our skills and intelligence for good.
+Most importantly, we’re no longer afraid to stand at the front and fight for what we believe in.